 Table Contents

 Fort Carson court-martial lawyers at Gonzalez & Waddington are civilian court-martial defense attorneys who represent service members stationed in Fort Carson and across global military installations.
-The firm focuses exclusively on defending court-martial charges, including felony-level military offenses arising under the Uniform Code of Military Justice.
+The firm focuses exclusively on defending court-martial charges, including felony-level military offenses arising under the Uniform Code of Military Justice (UCMJ).
 Their attorneys handle cases from multiple service branches and provide worldwide representation in contested military justice proceedings.

 The court-martial environment in Fort Carson involves a structured military justice system where serious allegations are investigated and referred through command channels.
 Service members may face charges ranging from violations of general orders to complex felony-level offenses, including Article 120 sexual assault allegations.
 Courts-martial are command-controlled felony proceedings that can escalate quickly from initial inquiry to preferral and referral.
 These cases carry significant consequences involving liberty, rank, benefits, and long-term military careers.